Ahzed11/HotCI/README.md

 ### Run unit tests

-The `erlang-ci` workflow runs unit tests built with `common_test` located in the `erlang/apps` directory and attempts to build the release.
+The `erlang-ci` workflow runs all the unit tests built with `common_test` located in the `erlang/apps` directory and attempts to build the release.

 The results of the tests are uploaded as workflow artifacts.